6 Signs It’s Time To Replace Your Fence

 If there’s been a major accident or weather event that has damaged your fence, you’ll most likely need to replace it.
 Incidents like large hail, falling trees, or a vehicle crash typically cause significant structural damage beyond what can easily be repaired.
 Extensive damage to your fence should never be overlooked.
 Replacing your damaged fence could save you more money than temporarily mending it could end up costing you.

 Holes in the Wood

-If you notice holes in the boards of your fence, it likely that the damage is caused by insects, wildlife, or microorganisms.
+If you notice holes in the boards of your fence, it is likely that the damage is caused by insects, wildlife, or microorganisms.
 Don’t let their small size fool you.
 By the time you notice these holes, it’s almost a definite sign that there’s far greater damage within the fence itself that you can’t see from the exterior.